-Govt Meets Dalit Activists' Recommendations for Preventing Caste-Based Violence With Silence
+Govt Meets Dalit Activists’ Recommendations for Preventing Caste‑Based Violence With Silence

 “There also needs to be enhanced resourcing and utilization of existing funds for sexual violence prevention and response programs to address issues at the grassroots.”

 In its campaign, the NCWL highlighted the prevalence of caste-based sexual violence and the abysmal state support on the issue.
-According to National Crime Records Bureau 2020 data, the police disposed off, quashed, or stagnated investigations of around 75% of all rape cases involving Dalit girls and women.
+According to data from the National Crime Records Bureau 2020, the police disposed of, quashed, or stagnated investigations of around 75% of all rape cases involving Dalit girls and women.

 The campaign also pointed to Child Rights Commissions’ failure to prevent and protect increasing crimes against minor Dalit girls.
 57% of the 70 case studies that NCWL researched constituted minors, according to campaign data.
 In addition, the campaign identified five themes of caste-based sexual violence.
 These are: survivors often know perpetrators, sexual violence is a tool to deny Dalit women’s agency, young girls are disproportionate targets, technology plays a role in fuelling casteist power dynamics, and the justice system fails Dalit women and girls.